Oriflame Logo

 Oriflame LogoOriflame Logo PNG

 “Oriflame branded cosmetics are a great choice,” proclaims the emblem.
-A balanced composition Oriflame logo will gently emphasize the dignity of the buyer’s skin and help make the features more expressive and memorable.
+A balanced composition of the Oriflame logo will gently emphasize the dignity of the buyer’s skin and help make the features more expressive and memorable.

 Oriflame: Brand overview